NOTICE!

 It’s treated as hard to believe that Merlina’s responsible for this when they flat-out saw her do it.

-Other than Dragon’s Lair, this is the only Sonic stage in which Tails never plays a part, as they’re separated by their respective routes.
-The theme here is “Off by 50” from Autumn of the Seraphs.
+This is the only Sonic stage in which Tails never plays a part, as they’re separated by their respective routes.
+The theme here is “Off by 50” from Autumn of the Seraphs (essentially the apocalypse is being spoken of in this song of chaos and desperation, and one where a particularly figure is the one supposedly called upon.)

 Even though Gawain doesn’t wish to stand back and watch the kingdom be consumed, this is treated like he’s given into defeat.
 Sonic repeats his point about being a knight regardless of royalty, and Nimue marks four points throughout Camelot where their swords can form a barrier around the Hollow.

 Naturally, skittish Percival is the first to get testy, especially based on the premise of Sonic being their new royalty, but I jokingly refer to Sonic’s subsequent pep talk as a humanist manifesto—he cites citizens during the Black Plague as depending on higher powers that couldn’t be trusted to save them, so therefore, the Knights should be heroes simply because they have the power to.
-Then, in spite of his chivalry, Lancelot gets Nimue’s name wrong twice before the Lady of the Lake points out the barrier stones.
+Then, in spite of his chivalry, Lancelot gets Nimue’s name wrong twice before the Lady of the Lake points out the barrier stones, which now bring down the Hollow’s barrier as it should be Merlina raising it—walling it off would keep her in, but it would also keep our heroes out.

 Stage 8: Shrouded Forest